 We all make our own decisions in our own kitchens.
 Make the safe ones.

-(If you are one who is truly afraid of your pressure canner…check out this free video series.)
+My goal is to give beginning canners the confidence to get started.
+It really is simple!
+(If you are one who is truly afraid of your pressure canner…check out this video series.)

 What Methods of Canning are Safe?

 Pressure canning is the only safe method for canning meats and vegetables.

 Either a water bath or a steam canner are safe for canning most fruits, jams, and jellies.

 Pickled items (including condiments and salsa) when using a tested recipe are safe for a water bath as well, but ONLY when using a tested recipe.
 The specifics of the food combination will determine the acidity of the product and the appropriateness of water bath processing.

 Home Canning of Fruits & Vegetables – It Can Get Testy!